A Guide to Simple Machines for the CAST Exam

 Pulleys: Multiplying Your Effort

 A pulley uses a wheel and rope to change the direction of a force or to gain a mechanical advantage for lifting.
-Rigging for electricians often involves complex pulley systems to safely hoist heavy switchgear or transformers.
+Rigging for electricians often involves pulley systems to safely hoist heavy switchgear or transformers.
 It is important to distinguish pulleys from gears, which are toothed wheels that interlock.
-Gears are not simple machines but are considered compound machines.
-More complex devices, like the power tools used by electricians, often combine simple machines into systems involving pulleys and gears to manage speed and torque.
+Gears are not simple machines in the classic sense but are components used in compound mechanical systems.
+Complex devices, like power tools, frequently combine simple machines (including pulleys and gears) to manage speed and torque.

 The Inclined Plane: Making Lifts Manageable